 Federated Search: The Options

-- There are two distinct definitions of "federated search" within the search engine industry.
+- There are two distinct definitions of "federated search" within the enterprise search industry.
 They imply very different approaches, both conceptually and technically.

 - It is important to understand which of these approaches is best suited to your needs.